To educate, inspire and create opportunities to experience the life-changing power of music

 Using Music to Heal the Mind

-Music education for healthy mind, body and spirit.
+Music education for healthy mind and body

 The Discover Music songwriting program consists of 12 modular sessions.
 Each session covers an important aspect of the songwriting process, and can be delivered over varied lengths of time to suit the needs of the partner organization and their students.
 Each session of the program has a core lesson plan and several extensions.
 The more time spent with students, the deeper into the material they are able to go.